How to Get to Nozawa Onsen – Nagano Ski Resorts Info

 The resort of Nozawa Onsen us approximately 50KM (<1 hour drive) to the northeast of Nagano City and within easy reach of Tokyo – 260KM (<4 hours drive) – or around 2 hours using the Hokuriku Shinkansen.

-Nozawa Onsen is well-established as a favorite destination for international visitors given its excellent terrain, relatively compact size, and lively village.
+Nozawa Onsen Snow Resort is well-established as a favorite destination for international visitors given its excellent terrain, relatively compact size, and lively village.
 Offering 35 courses spread over 300 ha of terrain, Nozawa is a great option regardless of ability with many runs suitable for beginners, intermediate and advanced skiers and snowboarders.
 The resorts setup is particularly good for snowboarders, with the lively village appealing to a young crowd.

 Reaching Nozawa Onsen is straightforward from the following starting points: